White65534/Awesome-Mobile-Agent/README.md

-#  Awesome Multimodal Mobile Agents, A Comprehensive Survey for Vision and Beyond
+# Awesome Multimodal Mobile Agents
+# A Comprehensive Survey for Vision and Beyond

 ![Example Image](img.webp)